x41x41x41/DigitalDisengage/readme.md

 5. Go back to 1/2/4 and ensure information hasn't been added back

 Don't forget about other things such as third party connections, shared resources (i.e oneDrive folders), and automations that may forward stuff to a third party (i.e autoforwarding rules).

+Links/Videos to guides hosted elsewhere are fine, although ideally the steps should be outlined here.